VennDev/SimplifyLibasynql/README.md

 # How to get All data or a data in the table ?
 - First, you need to understand what asynchrony is. and how to deal with the [Vapm](https://github.com/VennDev/Vapm/blob/main/README.md) library.
-- With PocketMine-PMMP you don't need the method ``endSingleJob`` or ``endMultiJobs``, because you already have plugins that handle them that are: [VapmRunable](https://poggit.pmmp.io/ci/VennDev/VapmRunable/VapmRunable)
+- With PocketMine-PMMP you don't need the method endSingleJob or endMultiJobs, because you already have plugins that handle them that are: [VapmRunable](https://poggit.pmmp.io/ci/VennDev/VapmRunable/VapmRunable)
 ```php
 # `users` is name table.
 self::$simplifyLibasynql->fetchAll("users")->then(function($result) {